openmanuscript/openmanuscript/tools/README.md

 This is a set of tools that support `openmanuscript` workflows.

+## oms2docx (new)

+This script will become the standard OMS conversion script, with others being deprecated.
+This script creates a `.docx` file from an `openmanuscript` database.
+It is currently under development, and does not support all features.
+This is built on top of `python-dox` and an adapted snippet of html tree parsing code shared in the comments of that project.

 ## oms2rtf

 The `oms2rtf` script creates an `.rtf` file from an `openmanuscript` database.